 If you want us to, we can.
 There is a cost associated with this, and it is almost always in your best interests financially for you to obtain a “construction to perm” loan.
 We work with several lending institutions that have competitive rates and flexible programs and will be happy to refer you to them.
 Contact us for more information if you have any questions!

 A down payment is a function of the type of financing that you obtain to build your new home, and we generally ask for some type of down payment at the time of final contract.
 The amount varies based on each client’s circumstances.

 We can do a cost plus contract but generally discourage it because it may cost you more to build your home if you go this route.
 Additionally, many of our customers want to know exactly what their home will cost from day one with no surprises along the way.
 At MorningStar Homes, we will estimate your home and give you a fixed price contract.
 The only way the price will change after the start of construction is if you want to add something to the home in the form of a change order or if you exceed an “allowance”.

-We have a lot of experience: John has been in construction for the last 30 years in many different facets of homebuilding and land development.
+We have a lot of experience.
+John has been in construction for the last 30+ years in many different facets of homebuilding and land development.
+Justin has been in home building for 17 years already with experience in custom home building, production building and remodeling.
 Find out more About Us!

 As a rule, yes.
 If the change you desire is something that is affected by the current stage of construction, however, it may be difficult or costly.
 For example, if you want to change your cabinet colors before the cabinets have been ordered, there is generally no problem.
 If they have been ordered, there may be an additional cost associated with this change.
 We spend a lot of time working with customers, communicating with them on the progress of their home, and checking to make sure that all changes or selections have been made and that there are no potential changes that may be affected by the stage of construction.